thegetty/quire-docs/content/guide/fonts-customization.md

 ## Customizing Fonts

 The `quire-starter-theme` includes three embedded, open license fonts: ["Merriweather"](https://fonts.google.com/specimen/Merriweather), ["Lato"](https://fonts.google.com/specimen/Lato), and ["Aleo"](http://www.fontfabric.com/aleo-free-font/).
-You can adjust which ones are used where in the "variables" file of your {{< q-glossary "Theme" >}}, `source/css/variables.scss`:
+You can adjust which ones are used where in the "variables" file of your {{< q-glossary "theme" >}}, `source/css/variables.scss`:

 ```scss
 $serif: Merriweather, Georgia, serif;